Sex verification and intersex athletes at the Olympic Games

 The Olympic Games mandates sex verification of athletes in women's competitions, and has done since the 1930s.
 In this time, there have been many different regulations for sex testing, as well as different types of tests used.
 Initial concerns that prompted the approval of suspicion-based sex testing were of national teams exploiting intersex athletes for Olympic success, and testing first became a requirement in the 1960s when many female athletes were doped and it was harder to tell physical differences between them and men.

 In its history, different sex testing methods at the Olympics have been known to produce false positive and false negative results, incorrectly excluding some women.
-No "male imposters" have ever been identified through sex testing.
+Through sex testing, there are no confirmed cases of athletes inaccurately stating their sex.
 The International Olympic Committee re-confirmed the use of sex verification in several meetings in the 1980s and 1990s, each time confirming its use for preventing "male imposters", and not aiming to exclude intersex women.

-Sex testing at the Olympics has been criticised for a variety of reasons, and briefly stopped.
+Sex testing at the Olympics has been criticized for a variety of reasons, and was briefly stopped.
 Various international medical and sports professionals have advocated for the abolition of sex verification in sport, and specifically the Olympics.
+In March 2026, the IOC announced a new policy for women's events, allowing only athletes classified as female through mandatory genetic sex screening to compete in it.